jincyjos22/Module-End-Assignmnet2_Python/README.md

 📌 Key Insights

-Identified team-wise employee distribution and salary allocation.

-Determined the predominant age group among employees.
+The workforce distribution varies across teams and positions.

+A specific age group dominates the organization.

-Found the team and position with highest salary expenditure.
+Certain teams and roles contribute significantly to overall salary expenditure.

-Analyzed correlation between age and salary.
+The correlation analysis provides insight into whether salary increases with age.
 🎯 Conclusion

-This project demonstrates basic exploratory data analysis (EDA) techniques using Python.
-It provides meaningful insights into workforce structure and financial distribution within ABC Company using clear graphical representations.
+This project demonstrates fundamental data analysis and visualization techniques using Python.
+It highlights how structured data can be analyzed to uncover workforce patterns, salary distribution insights, and demographic trends. he project serves as a practical example of applying exploratory data analysis to real-world organizational data.